analpa1997/AMICOurses/README.md

 ## Docker
 To deploy the application in docker it is necessary:

-Create the image of the web application - from the docker directory execute create_image.
+Create the image of the web application - from the docker directory execute create_image.bat

 Optionally the image can be uploaded to docker hub.
-To upload the image to docker hub - from the docker directory run plublish_image
+To upload the image to docker hub - from the docker directory run plublish_image.bat

 Once the image is generated, from the docker directory, using docker-compose up, the containers are displayed. the application is available when "Tomcat started on port" appears

-to stop docker-compose using docker-compose stop from the docker directory
+to stop docker-compose using docker-compose stop from the docker directory.

+## Phase V

+## Docker
+Docker Community Edition (CE) for windows required Docker containers require the windows local drives to be shared

+The create_image.ps1 (powershell script):
+ 1. builds the angular client files and copy them to the server
+ 2. generates the jar files
+ 3. generates the docker image

+The publish_image.ps1 (powershell script) uploads the docker image to the docker hub The docker-compose.yml file creates the MySQL and the application containers

+The create_image.bat file execute the create_image.ps1 script in a windows CMD screen

+To start the application:
+1. open a CDM windows
+2. go to docker directory and execute:
+2.1. .\create_image.bat
+2.2. docker-compose up

+To stop the application execute in docker directory docker-compose stop